vippsas/vipps-ecom-api/vipps-ecom-api.md

 choose an address and shipping method.
 This resulted in some users inadvertently confirming the wrong address and possibly also selecting the wrong shipping method.
 To fix this, we made it mandatory to select and address and shipping method.
-This was released as a minor update of the Vipps app.
+This was released as a minor update of Vipps.

 That worked well for all merchants that used Vipps Hurtigkasse _as intended_, but not for those using it as a quick hack to speed up payments, "just get some